Medical & Hazardous Waste

 What Exactly Qualifies as Infectious Medical Waste — and Why Does It Matter?

-The WHO classifies infectious medical waste as any material contaminated with blood, body fluids, cultures, or pathogen-containing items from isolation wards.
-It accounts for roughly 15% of total healthcare waste but carries 100% of the biological hazard risk.
-Improper treatment creates transmission pathways for HIV, HBV, HCV, MRSA, and tuberculosis — including to waste workers and surrounding communities.
+Infectious medical waste is any material contaminated with blood, body fluids, microbial cultures, or isolation ward residue — accounting for approximately 15% of total healthcare waste but carrying 100% of the biological hazard risk.

 The WHO framework identifies seven healthcare waste categories.
 For our purposes, the critical fraction includes: sharps (needles, scalpels, broken glass); infectious waste (blood-contaminated items, IV lines, PPE from isolation, contaminated dressings); highly infectious waste (microbiological cultures, stocks — the most hazardous category); and pathological waste (tissues, organs).
 Chemical, pharmaceutical, cytotoxic, and radioactive waste require separate treatment streams.